 - Branches view In the Branches view (just main window), you can right-click on a branch and select Log to open the Log for the selected branch.

-- Outgoing view In the Outgoing view, you can right-click on a specific commit and invoke Log to open the Log for the current branch, with the selected commit pre-selected in the Log.
+- Journal view In the Journal view, you can right-click on a specific commit and invoke Log to open the Log for the current branch, with the selected commit pre-selected in the Log.

 In the Log Frame, many commands which are known from the Project Window are available as well: